tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 Exported Authenticators are meant to be used as a building block for application protocols.
-Mechanisms such as those required to advertise support and handle authentication errors are not handled at the TLS layer.
+Mechanisms such as those required to advertise support and handle authentication errors are not handled by TLS (or DTLS).

 TLS (or DTLS) version 1.2 {{!RFC5246}} {{!RFC6347}}. or later are REQUIRED to implement the mechanisms described in this document.